WITH ALL OUR RESOURCES, YOU'LL FIND SUCCESS IN LAPEER COUNTY

 313-204-8005

 Consumers Energy, the fourth largest natural gas distribution company in the nation, provides natural gas to much of Lapeer County.
-The integrated transmission and distribution facilities for the utility offer adequate natural gas for any common residential, commercial or industrial use via adjacent medium and high pressure distribution mains.
-Specific end-use involving large scale annealing, metal melting, industrial processed steam, or other high use process(es) require site specific analysis based on projected load requirements.
-The utility, as a matter of rule, does not share specific locations or capacities of existing infrastructure in the interest of homeland security.
+The integrated transmission and distribution facilities for the utility offer adequate natural gas for any common residential, commercial, or industrial use via adjacent medium and high-pressure distribution mains.
+Specific end-use involving large-scale annealing, metal melting, industrial processed steam, or other high-use processes require site-specific analysis based on projected load requirements.
+As a matter of policy, the utility does not share specific locations or capacities of existing infrastructure in the interest of homeland security.

 Consumers Energy